 Now more than ever with Covid-19, Kathy’s dog behaviour services are called upon for helping dogs with separation anxiety issues.
 In fact, she was invited to talk about the topic on Channel 9 as it has affected many dogs well being.
 Separation anxiety can be a debilitating problem for dogs, and the anxiety expands to the humans who are also distressed seeing their dogs so overwrought with being left alone.
 Often these behaviour issues involve neighbours that have heard the dog in distress, putting more pressure on you to act promptly.
-Kathy will come to your home and discuss several strategies to implement to help your dog become more independent and content in their own company.
+Kathy will come to your home and discuss several strategies to help your dog become more independent and content in their own company.

 It’s upsetting seeing your dog behave with fear towards unfamiliar people, including men and children, inanimate objects and environmental stimuli.
 As humans and dogs don’t speak the same language, they often inadvertently create a more fearful dog without the correct understanding of dog behaviour.
 Dogs may be afraid of one stimulus or a wide variety of different situations, noises, objects or people.
 There are behaviour modification strategies to help your dog cope better during its lifetime.